 Does the idea of making freshly whipped cream have you reaching for the canned variety?
 Nothing beats whipped cream made from scratch, and with the few easy steps in this video―and just two ingredients―you’ll never have to settle for store-bought toppings again.

 What You Need

-When the cream starts to thicken, just before soft peaks form, add sugar and continue to whip.
-A good rule of thumb is 2 tablespoons of sugar for every cup of cream; adjust the sweetness to your own taste.
+A good rule of thumb is 2 tablespoons of sugar for every cup of cream, though feel free to adjust the sweetness to your own taste.
+Tip: If you’re in a hurry, powdery confectioners’ sugar dissolves faster than the granulated variety.

 - Beat the cream until it begins to thicken.

 Set the mixer to high and make sure to move the beaters around the bowl, occasionally switching direction.

 - Lower speed and continue beating until soft peaks form.

 You can whip until the cream makes stiffer peaks if desired, but be careful: You don’t want to turn the mixture to butter.
 Tip: To fix over-beaten whipped cream, stir a tablespoon or two of cold, un-whipped cream into the bowl.